What Every Business Owner Needs to Know

 Assets must have a useful life of over one year.
 Snacks, office supplies such as pencils, and month-to-month subscriptions are not eligible for this Deduction.

-If an asset is used for anything other than business, only the percentage of business use can be written-off.
+If an asset is used for anything other than business, only the percentage of business use can be written off.
 Furthermore, if the business use is less than half, then nothing can be written off.
-If purchasing a smartphone for business, make sure to use it more often for work than for calling your mom, or else you run the risk of losing all your deduction!
+If purchasing a smartphone for business, make sure to use it more often for work than for calling your mom, or else you run the risk of losing all your deductions!

 Additionally, the amount deducted from your tax bill as a result of your deduction cannot exceed the business’ income for that year.
 Hypothetically, if your business purchases $2,500,000 in trucks, has a 25% average tax rate, and generates $400,000 in income for the year, the maximum your business can claim in deductions is $400,000.
 Fortunately, the additional $225,000 in deductions can be carried over to the next year.